 In past AFR reviews, the sample of charities each year was not a random sample because it included specifically selected charities (for example, charities who had previously been subject to compliance action, had a transitional reporting arrangement in place, or had previous material errors).

-For 2020, the charities selected were a random sample of 250 medium and large charities.
-A random sample was chosen so that conclusions could be drawn about the wider population of medium and large size charity financial reports.
+For 2020 and 2021, the charities selected were a random sample of 250 medium and large charities.
+A random sample was chosen so that conclusions could be drawn about financial reports from the wider population of medium and large charities.